francoispqt/distance-api/README.md

 # DISTANCE API
-Test api to get shortest way for a given route
+Test api to get shortest way for a given route, uses Node.js express and generator wrappers + MongoDB

 ## Get started
 ### Clone the api